dynatrace-extensions/dt-extensions-yamlex/README.md

  Join YAML files into a single file.

 ╭─ Options ───────────────────────────────────────────────────────────────────────────╮
 │ --source     -s    DIRECTORY  Path to directory where split YAML source files are   │ │                               stored. [default: source or src/source]               │ │ --target     -t    FILE       Path for target extension.yaml file that will be      │ │                               assembled from parts. [default:                       │ │                               extension/extension.yaml or                           │ │                               src/extension/extension.yaml]                         │
-│ --dev      -d                 Prefix extension name with 'custom:' and use explicit │ │                               version.                                              │ │ --bump     -b                 Bump version in the version.properties file.          │ │ --version  -v      TEXT       Explicitly set the version to use during assembly or  │ │                               bump process.                                         │ │                               [default: None]                                       │ │ --force    -f                 Overwrite the files even if they were created         │ │                               manually.                                             │ │ --verbose                     Enable verbose output.                                │ │ --quiet                       Disable any informational output.
+│ --dev        -d               Prefix extension name with 'custom:' and use explicit │ │                               version.                                              │ │ --bump       -b               Bump version in the version.properties file.          │ │ --multiline  -m               Non YAML files are embedded as multiline strings.     │ │                               [default: True]                                       │ │ --version    -v    TEXT       Explicitly set the version to use during assembly or  │ │                               bump process.                                         │ │                               [default: None]                                       │ │ --force      -f               Overwrite the files even if they were created         │ │                               manually.                                             │ │ --verbose                     Enable verbose output.                                │ │ --quiet                       Disable any informational output.
 Only errors.        │